paslandau/dictionary-decompounder/readme.md

 1. A `CompleteWord` can have more than one `PartialWords` decompounding option
 2. A `PartialWord` consits of a left and a right part where each part is a `CompleteWord` again (hence might consist of `PartialWords` itself)

-The algorithmn needs this kind of flexibility because it has no information about the given word other than the word itself.
-This migh lead to situations where multiple solutions exists.
+The algorithm needs this kind of flexibility because it has no information about the given word other than the word itself.
+This might lead to situations where multiple solutions exists.
 Example:

     Eis|becher
     ---^        "becher" in dictionary